ariel17/ariel17.github.io/_posts/2018-11-30-from-zero-to-vim.md

 map <C-n> :NERDTreeToggle<CR>
 autocmd bufenter * if (winnr("$") == 1 && exists("b:NERDTree") && b:NERDTree.isTabTree()) | q | endif
 ```

+## Search in files

+The prittiest solution seems to be [FZF](https://github.com/junegunn/fzf.vim),
+but I'm not there yet.

 ## Golang